Beaded necklaces in Tiger Eye or Black Onyx are often bought for and worn by men.

 My astrology necklaces are created to be affordable items of costume jewellery.
 At the same time, however, I want them to look attractive.

-All the necklaces rely on a difference in size between the 120 smaller beads which make up the background to the chart and the eleven larger beads which represent the planets.
+All the beaded necklaces rely on a difference in size between the 120 smaller beads which make up the background to the chart and the larger beads which represent the planets.

 A selection of 4mm beaded necklaces

 Then one day I wanted to create a bigger statement necklace for myself to wear to a wedding.
 I wanted to use 6mm beads for the background and 8mm beads for the planets.
-I managed to find a source of 6mm AAA rated Lapis Lazuli beads for my necklace but they weren't cheap!
+I managed to find a source of very evenly matched and coloured 6mm Lapis Lazuli beads for my necklace but they weren't cheap!

-In the case of the necklaces made up of 4mm background beads, I still create some using gemstones as background as these are acceptable with variations.
+In the case of the necklaces made up of 4mm background beads, variations in colour are more acceptable and add interest to the necklace.

 Why a certain gemstone bead was chosen to represent each planet in the necklace